This is about the value and power of neuro-diversity, with Down syndrome and Asperger’s being used as examples.

 We need to see the value in their non-conformity.

 We need to recognize the value of diversity – and that includes more than racial diversity, it’s diversity in thought, expression, thinking, moving, feeling, sensing, hearing, seeing and being.

 That means valuing the entire spectrum of disability, and all of the intense, amazing, differences that exist in the disability community.

-Valuing all of this helps us as human beings to push beyond our round peg worlds and see things in new ways, explore different ways of experiencing the world and understand that no person comes into their full power and ability by striving to be like their neighbor.
+Valuing all of this helps us as human beings to push beyond our round peg worlds, see things in new ways, explore new ways of experiencing the world and understand that no person comes into their full power and ability by striving to be like their neighbor.

 We don’t get new ideas and expand the kernel of human consciousness by being like the Kardashians.

 No. We get new ideas and expand the kernel of human consciousness by turning our gaze inward and allowing ourselves the space and grace to connect with who we really are.

 We expand by allowing ourselves and our children to grow into our personal power, skills, and talents, and by valuing diversity, even (and maybe especially) aspects of diversity that we do not yet fully understand.

 The podcast episode is below and the downloadable PDF is linked here and in button below (just click it: it will take you to Gumroad, where it will say “name a fair price” or something like that – feel free to put 0 in the box After you enter a number, it will take you to the next screen where you enter your email address for the download.
 I do not store your email address and I won’t bug you after – this is NOT a bait-and-switch thing where I say “free download” just to get your email address then harass you.
 NOPE!
 The system will just automatically send you the PDF via your email, and that’s it).